emilia-jendrusik/todo-list/README.md

-This is React project, communicating with YouTube API to provide Youtube search results.
+This is React project, providing simple way of managing daily tasks by To Do list.

 ## Folder Structure